NeuroLexDiagnostics/train-diseases/README.md

 * sleep_apnea.xlsx
 * stressed.xlsx

-Once you fill out this spreadsheet and save it to the cloned directory folder, type this into the terminal:
+Once you fill out this spreadsheet and save it to the cloned directory's spreadsheets folder, type this into the terminal:

     python3 setup.py
     python3 yscrape.py